nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

 However, you can also build and program your application from the command line.
 You have to set up your build environment by defining the required environment variables every time you open a new command prompt or terminal window.

-See :ref:`zephyr:env_vars_important` for more information about the various relevant environment variables.
+See :ref:`zephyr:important-build-vars` for more information about the various relevant environment variables.

 Define the required environment variables as follows, depending on your operating system: